Save yourself frustration and hassle by setting up your painting studio space the right way.

-Learning how to draw and paint at the highest levels is challenging enough – there is no need to make the task even harder with an inadequate setup.
-In order to make your studio space work for you, you need to set up your space in a way that allows you to set your easel properly, control your light, and place your still life setup in the right location in relation to your easel.
+Learning how to draw and paint at the highest levels is challenging enough – there is no need to make the task even harder with an inadequate painting studio setup.
+In order to make your painting studio space work for you, you need to set up your space in a way that allows you to set your easel properly, control your light, and place your still life setup in the right location in relation to your easel.

 An extraordinarily common mistake I see students make is that they set up their easels so that they are tilting backwards quite a bit.
 This is bad!
 You want your canvas or drawing board to be in the most vertical position on your easel that you can make it.
 When your work surface is tilted away from you, it creates distortion in your work due to perspective.
 Having your drawing or painting surface vertical eliminates much of this distortion.